 Guillermo Cabrera Infante biography

 Born in Cuba in 1929, Cuban writer Guillermo Cabrera Infante is known for many acclaimed works, including Tres Tristes Tigres (published in English as Three Trapped Tigers).
 His literature often addressed Cuba before the revolution, seediness and all.
-In addition to writing literature, Infante was respected for translations into Spanish, like James Joyce's Dubliners.
+In addition to writing literature, Cabrera Infante was respected for translations into Spanish, including James Joyce's Dubliners.
 He was awarded the Miguel de Cervantes Prize in 1997, and died in London, England, in 2005.

 Writer Guillermo Cabrera Infante was born on April 22, 1929, in Gibara, Cuba.
 Growing up poor, in the 1940s, he moved with his family to Havana, where he studied at Havana University.
 Cabrera Infante emigrated to England in 1966, later taking British citizenship.

 Highlights of Writing Career

 A film critic, journalist and translator of James Joyce's Dubliners (1972), Cabrera Infante is known chiefly for his fiction, particularly Tres Tristes Tigres (1967, published in English as Three Sad Tigers), an evocation of seedy nightlife in pre-revolutionary Havana.